Network Infrastructures and Cyber-Security

 The research group has the following areas of strength:

-- Mobile & Wireless Systems: Members of the group design, implement simulation models and test new message delivery paradigms based on broadcasting methods for message delivery in ad-hoc networks
+- Mobile and Wireless Systems: Members of the group design, implement simulation models and test new message delivery paradigms based on broadcasting methods for message delivery in ad-hoc networks

 - Security and Trust-based systems: Members of the group are investigating novel methods of cloud security, communication and privacy issues, trust-based and trust-provenance systems, as well as information, network and database security

-- Energy-aware & Energy-efficient systems: Current research is looking in to new programming language paradigms for energy aware systems, low-energy embedded systems and energy-efficient traffic networks
+- Energy-aware and Energy-efficient systems: Current research is looking in to new programming language paradigms for energy aware systems, low-energy embedded systems and energy-efficient traffic networks

 - Mobile Networks and Systems Modelling: Current research is looking into the application of model-based engineering by using conceptual modelling techniques that are supported by simulations and through underlying mathematical and logical models of complex problems to address a number of areas.
 Areas include manufacturing, healthcare, urban systems, economies, and regulatory bodies which is essential in building the next generation of intelligent decision support systems.
 An emphasis of this research is to investigate route finding and simplification of complexity of target domains; developing algorithms; and algorithms enabling the seamless fusion of real-time data into simulation models